 The Klamath would later return to the San Francisco waterfront as the headquarters for globally renowned branding pioneer Landor Associates, which created iconic logos and brand identities behind such companies as Levi’s, Bank of America and Del Monte.
 And later, it would be towed to the Port of Stockton, where it would serve as the corporate home for fire log manufacturer Duraflame.

 After 30 years away in Stockton and many months of planning and preparation the Klamath in October 2021 made her triumphant return to the Bay, where she was towed to a shipyard on Mare Island in Vallejo.
 There, under tireless oversight by Council Chief Operating Officer John Grubb, work has been underway to refit the proud vessel, update her interior and exterior and prepare her for the final leg of her return journey to the San Francisco waterfront at Pier 9 within view of the very bridge that ended her career as a ferry.
 We are grateful to Forell Elsesser Structural Engineers and RMW Architecture & Interiors for their incomparable work in reviving the historic Klamath and transforming her into a modern, sustainable and multi-use facility.

-When she is permanently moored just north of the historic ferry building, the Klamath will begin her next chapter as the Bay Area Council’s headquarters and a valuable public resource.
-She will feature stunning public spaces, including a grand open-air top deck.
-The Klamath will also include leasable office for other tenants and jaw-droppingly gorgeous space for corporate and other events, including weddings.
+Now the Historic Klamath is permanently moored just north of the Ferry Building in her next chapter as the Bay Area Council’s headquarters and a valuable public resource.
+She features stunning public spaces, including a grand open-air top deck.
+The Klamath also includes leasable office space for tenants and gorgeous venue space for corporate and other events, including weddings.